anatrevis/com.gambling.test/README.md

 #### $ php artisan db:seed
 #### $ php artisan serve

+Then you can click in the url, and you will be able to visualize the interface.

+## Interface

 ## Run the tests

 After running your application, you can run the tests by the following command: